 Village of Lake Louise

 Given that this is a famous spot in Banff, you could even stay here and spend the night just to take in the beauty of mother nature; and why wouldn’t you?
-It was only when I saw the perfectly clear lake water, reflecting a mesmerizing turquoise hue, that I understand why the lake attracted so many tourists and received so much praise.
+It was only when I saw the perfectly clear lake water, reflecting a mesmerizing turquoise hue, that I understood why the lake attracted so many tourists and received so much praise.

 Taking off from Banff townsite, we drove along the Icefield Parkway again, only this time we truly got to see the magic of this spectacular scenic drive in the Rockies.
 It takes less than an hour to drive to Lake Louise, but parking could be quite difficult during peak hours (check out the signs on the side of the road as the closest car park to Lake Louise could be filled up fast).